urban-wombat/gotables/README.md

 * _Twitter:_ @UrbanWombat

-## Why Use gotable?
+## Why Use gotables?

 1. Often enough the data you want to represent is intrinsically tabular, or should be.
 2. You want tables of data to be more readable by human beings.
 Be able to look at the data and spot any problems.
 3. You want to eliminate repetitive metadata such as tags, and reduce the size of each tabular chunk of data.
-   Data name and type are mentioned only once in a gotable Table.
+   Data name and type are mentioned only once in a gotables Table.
 4. XML and JSON are great -- especially for tree shaped data or irregular data with twigs and leaves that may or may not need to be present.
    But sometimes the data you want to represent is intrinsically tabular, and really you don't want any elements to be missing.
    And if they are, you want it to be obvious.
 5. It feels like overkill to set up a relational database table (or tables) to store (and modify) your software configurations, or to use a database as a conduit for sharing messages or data flows between processes or goroutines.
-6. If you are sending messages between goroutines in Go, you can use a gotable Table or a set of Tables (a TableSet) to send data through your channels.
+6. If you are sending messages between goroutines in Go, you can use a gotables Table or a set of Tables (a TableSet) to send data through your channels.
 A Table can be sent and received as an object or as a string.
-7. gotable has methods and functions to perform tasks in these broad categories:
+7. gotables has methods and functions to perform tasks in these broad categories:

-   1. Instantiate a gotable.Table or gotable.TableSet from a file, a string, a Go binary object, or a segment of an existing table.
+   1. Instantiate a gotables.Table or gotables.TableSet from a file, a string, a Go binary object, or a segment of an existing table.

    2. Get and Set values.
 Most Go types are supported.